-If the event giving rise to your special enrollment right is a loss of coverage under Medicaid or CHIP, you may request enrollment under this Plan within 60 days of the date you or your Dependent(s) lose such coverage under Medicaid or CHIP.
-Similarly, if you or your Dependent(s) become eligible for a state-granted premium subsidy toward this Plan, you may request enrollment under this Plan within 60 days after the date Medicaid or CHIP determines that you or the Dependent(s) qualify for the subsidy.
+If the event giving rise to your special enrollment right is a loss of coverage under Medicaid or CHIP, you may request enrollment under the Plan within 60 days of the date you or your Dependent(s) lose such coverage under Medicaid or CHIP.
+Similarly, if you or your Dependent(s) become eligible for a state-granted premium subsidy toward this Plan, you may request enrollment under the Plan within 60 days after the date Medicaid or CHIP determines that you or the Dependent(s) qualify for the subsidy.

-If you or your Dependent currently has health plan coverage that is not COBRA continuation coverage and employer contributions end toward that coverage or your Dependent's coverage, you may be able to enroll for coverage under this Plan.
+If you or your Dependent currently has health plan coverage that is not COBRA continuation coverage and employer contributions end toward that coverage, you may be able to enroll for coverage under this Plan by requesting enrollment within 30 days of the employer ceasing contributions.

 If you or your Dependent has COBRA continuation coverage and that coverage is exhausted, you may be able to enroll for coverage under this Plan.
 You have a special enrollment right at the end of your COBRA continuation coverage period if you have received continuation coverage for the maximum time period available to you.
+You must request enrollment within 30 days of the date that your COBRA continuation coverage is exhausted.